Lila H. Swann

 Following college I worked in television and radio, then transitioned into marketing and large format printing.
 As a small business owner, a highlight was overseeing and bringing the community together to collect and deliver several tons of food and supplies to residents of Eastern North Carolina following Hurricane Mathew.

-After years of contemplating law school, I made one of the best decisions and attended Charleston School of Law.
+After years of contemplating law school, I made one of the best decisions and attended Charleston School of Law, in Charleston, SC.
 As odd as it may sound, I enjoyed law school immensely.
 The Lowcountry of South Carolina has always been a special place as my grandmother was born and raised in Summerville, where my mom was born also.
 I am thrilled to finally call the South Carolina Lowcountry home.

 Outside of law, I enjoy the salt air and marshes of Beaufort, being entertained by my lovable dogs – Clifford and Murff, learning to play the piano again, and getting my hands dirty in the garden.